sagemath/sagewiki_to_gh-2022-10-10/gsoc08.md

    * Transversals of orbits

 === Notebook ===

+The Sage notebook is an AJAX application similar to Google Documents that provides functionality for all mathematical software somewhat like Mathematica notebooks.
+It was written from scratch (in Javascript and Python) by the Sage development team, and has been used daily by thousands of people over the last year.
+It's one of the main ``killer features'' of Sage.
+This project is about improving the notebook.
+No special mathematical knowledge is required.

  * Use standard javascript library: jQuery.
  * Add Manipulate functionality
  * Standardize api to communicate with Sage